OminousArchitect/KamunagiRedux/README.md

 - You're intended to be flying a lot of the time and making animations that work both on the ground and in the air is very tricky
 - [I'm not asking someone to animate this shit](https://streamable.com/8hklxg)
 - Animations are also expensive

+The animations they do have are based off of their moveset from Utawarerumono ZAN 2

 ## Future Plans
 - Fix bugs